tauh33dkhan/Learn-To-Build-Java-Spring-Application/README.md

 ```
 In this example:

-`@Controller`: This annotation is used to indicate that the class is a Spring MVC controller.
+`@RestController`: This annotation is used to indicate that the class is a Spring MVC controller.
 It plays a role similar to the XML configuration <mvc:annotation-driven>.
 `@GetMapping("/example")`: This annotation maps HTTP GET requests to the specified URI ("/example").

 ### 🛢👀🕹️ MVC (Model-View-Controller):